AvNav Navigation Page

 You can set up averaging (settings->navigation) for the boat data (position, course, speed).
 If turned on the captions at the displays will turn red.

-All display can be adapted with the layout editor.
+All data displays can be adapted with the layout editor.

 If you click on the lower right displays you will be taken to the dashboard.

-Clicking on the lower left displays will bring up a couple of additional waypoint buttons.
+Clicking on the lower left displays will bring up a couple of additional waypoint buttons, depending on waypoint or route being active.
+If neither applies, just the AnchorWatch button will be shown.

 Icon Name Function